Benoît Tréluyer: Formula Nippon and Super GT

-In 2002 he graduated from F3 to Formula Nippon, only racing in 5 rounds.
-He finished second overall the following season and finally claiming the title in 2006 with 4 wins from 9 races.
+In 2002, Tréluyer graduated from F3 to Formula Nippon, only racing in five rounds.
+He finished second overall the following season and finally claiming the title in 2006 with four wins from nine races.
 He would take two more runner-up finishes in the championship (2007 and 2009) before calling time on his single-seater career to focus on sportscar competition.

-Throughout his time in Nippon Tréluyer also competed in Japan's GT category having debuted in the series during the 2001 season aboard a Dome Project Honda NSX.
+Throughout his time in Nippon, Tréluyer also competed in Japan's GT category having debuted in the series during the 2001 season aboard a Dome Project Honda NSX.
 From the next year, he drove for Nissan-backed teams for ten years.
 He would win the title in 2008 alongside co-driver Satoshi Motoyama and also finished as runner-up in 2011, his final year in Japan before making the factory Audi squad his sole racing priority.

 Endurance racing and Le Mans

 Tréluyer made his Le Mans 24 Hours debut in 2002, claiming a GT class podium in the Chrysler Viper he shared with fellow countrymen Jonathan Cochet and Jean-Philippe Belloc.
 He would return to the race in 2004 to contest the premier LMP1 class with legendary French outfit Pescarolo Sport, taking a best finish of fourth overall.
 During the 2009 race Tréluyer was involved in a frightening accident that saw him transported to the infield care centre at the Circuit de la Sarthe.
 He was treated and released without serious injury.